This chapter explains what Claude Code is, how it differs from other AI tools, and how the roles split between you and it. Reading time: 5 minutes.

 Planning mode

 For complex features, you brainstorm first, plan, then execute the plan.
-It's the most powerful mode, we cover it in detail in chapter 5.
+The most powerful mode, covered in detail in chapter 5.

 "Plan the implementation of a publishing streak system."

 Key takeaway: Claude Code isn't a chatbot that hands you code to copy-paste.
-It's an autonomous agent that acts directly on your project.
-Your role is the vision and the decisions.
-Its role is the technical execution.
+An autonomous agent that acts directly on your project.
+Your role: the vision and the decisions.
+Its role: the technical execution.